 Learning how to make sun tea is easy and fun!
-Sweet tea, steeping in the summer sun, is a great way to celebrate summer!
+Sweet tea, steeping, and brewing in the summer sun, is a great way to celebrate summer!

 How To Make Sun Tea